 All suggestions for additions to stock were considered and actioned.

 In particular, we ordered a range of books on British Sign Language, in response to a particular request.

-Following feedback from 2nd year students, we reviewed our teaching on finding journals in the Library and have included substantially more information on this in sessions held this semester.
+Following feedback from Stage 2 students, we reviewed our teaching on finding journals in the library and have included substantially more information on this in sessions held this semester.